Organizations - Configuration and Management of Multi-Tenant Use

 Working with Objects and Organizations

 When working with objects such as policies and custom lists, it's important to understand the relationship and effects between account types.
-Common objects shared between organizations cannot be edited by any organization user, regardless of role.
-This prevents any organization user from altering objects assigned to another organization.
-If you want your organization users to manage their assigned policies and custom lists, then you must create organization-based objects.
+Common objects shared between organizations cannot be edited by any organization user regardless of role.
+This is to prevent any organization user from altering objects assigned to another organization.
+If you desire that your organization users can manage their assigned policies and custom lists than you must create organization based objects.

-Pro Tip: Use a consistent naming convention to name all sites, profiles, and objects for your organization in order to better track and manage them in the All Organization Views.
+Pro Tip: Use a consistent naming convection to name all sites, profiles, and objects for your organization in order to better track and manage in the All Organization Views.

 Account Objects

-Any object created from the All Organizations view is considered a primary account object and cannot be edited by any organization user, regardless of role.
+Any object created from the All Organizations view is considered a primary account object and cannot be edited by any organization users regardless of role.
 Also, Global Allow and Block lists cannot be edited or managed by organization users.
-It is not necessary to assign Global Allow and Block lists to policies, as they are automatically applied.
-Organization users will not be able to see your Global Allow and Block lists.
+It is not necessary to assign Global Allow and Block lists to policies as they are automatically applied.
+Organization users will not be able to see your Global Allow Block lists.

 You can setup policies as templates from the Primary Account view and copy those polices in the organizations view to make them managed by organization managers.